Fresno woman was driving as fast as 100 mph on a 25 mph road with a child before crashing, police say

 FRESNO, Calif.
-(KSEE/KGPE) — Four people, including a five-year-old and an infant, were sent to the hospital after a Thursday crash police say was caused by excessive speeding.
+(KGPE) — Four people, including a five-year-old and an infant, were sent to the hospital after a Thursday crash police say was caused by excessive speeding.

 Police say the child was taken to Valley Children’s Hospital and is now in critical but stable condition, the infant is in stable condition.
 That child was not sitting in a child seat at the time of the crash, according to police.